Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

 where $\phi_\KS$ is the Langlands parameter for $\pi_\KS$.
 We show that $\pi_\KS$ is not of Arthur type while its coronal representation, $\pi_\psi$, is of Arthur type.
 The theory of ABV-packets matches the representations $\pi_\KS$ and $\pi_\psi$ with constant and quadratic characters, respectively, of a group $A^\ABV_{\phi_\KS}$, studied in Section~\ref{ssec:generic}.

 After extensive searching in lower rank general linear groups, we expect that $\pi_\KS$ is the simplest example of an admissible representation of a $p$-adic general linear group with a corona.
-Many examples of coronal representations for orthogonal groups appear in \cite{CFMMX} and for the exceptional group $G_2(F)$ in \cite{CFZ:cubics} and \cite{CFZ:unipotent}.
+Using the results of this paper, it follows that there are coronal representations, or equivalently, non-singleton ABV-packets, of $\GL_n(F)$ for all $n\geq16$; this can be done by manufacturing an infinitesimal parameter $\lambda$ for $\GL_n(F)$ for which the moduli space $V_\lambda$ is precisely the one studied in this paper for $\GL_{16}$.
+Many examples of coronal representations for orthogonal groups appear in \cite{CFMMX}, starting with $\SO_5(F)$, and for the exceptional group $G_2(F)$ in \cite{CFZ:cubics} and \cite{CFZ:unipotent}.